jqhoogland/ACM/README.md

 ---

-### Overview
+### Project Overview

-Together with [Guido Visser](https://github.com/GuidoVisser), we simulated kinetically-constrained on-lattice models to study the glass transition.
+Together with [Guido Visser](https://github.com/GuidoVisser), I simulated kinetically-constrained on-lattice models to study the glass transition.

 We looked at:
 - The East model